DigeeX/raider/docs/user/tutorial.rst

 In Hy, `setv` is used to set up new variables.
-Here we created the variable `get_unread_messages` that will hold the information about this step of the authentication.
-Note that it doesn't really make part of the authentication process, since the user is already authenticated at this point, but since this is tutorial I'm going to asume that this is the last step of the authentication.
+Here we created the variable `get_unread_messages` that will hold the information about this Flow.
+This will be hold in the `_function` special variable which stores the Flows which aren't affecting the authentication.

-The variable is of type `Flow`.
+The variable is also of type `Flow`.
 The only required parameters for it are the name and the request.
 The name is a string that is used for reference purposes, and the request contains the actual HTTP request definition.
 It needs to be of type `Request`.